sib-swiss/sparql-editor/CONTRIBUTING.md

 > Requirement: [NodeJS](https://nodejs.org/en) installed.

+Install dependencies:

 ```bash
 npm i
 ```

-Update dependencies to the latest available versions:
+Upgrade dependencies to the latest available versions:

 ```bash
 npm run upgrade
 ```

 ## 🛠️ Run in development

+Run the `index.html` page in development with auto reload when change to the code:

 ```bash
 npm run dev